migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/performance.md

 **Category:** Performance

 **Description:**
-API endpoints shall respond in under 200 ms at the 95th percentile under normal load to ensure responsive user interactions and maintain system performance.
+API endpoints shall respond in under 200 ms at the 95th percentile under a normal load to ensure responsive user interactions and maintain system performance.

 **Rationale:**
 Fast API response times are essential for a smooth user experience.
 Delays in API responses translate directly to UI latency, degrading user productivity and satisfaction.

 **Measurement:**